bongnv/blog/content/blog/2020-05-10-dark-theme-with-gatsby/index.md

 }
 ```

 It has a light color scheme by default and a dark color scheme with the attribute `lights-out`.
 It means we only need to toggle the HTML attribute to switch from light theme and dark theme.
-To present that in codes, only one additional line of codes in the function `DarkModeSwitcher` is needed like below:
+To present the idea in codes, only one line of codes in the function `DarkModeSwitcher` is needed.
+It is like below:

 ```tsx
 const LIGHTS_OUT = "lights-out";